cgmoganedi/sync_dropbox_folder/README.md

         You can also generate HTML test reports using pytest-html: `pytest --html=report.html` This command will generate an HTML report named report.html in your current directory.
 Open the HTML report in a web browser to view the detailed test results.

-    Explanation:
+    Explanation, in addition to unit tests:
-        Integration Test: The test_integration_upload_and_download function tests the interaction between the upload_file and download_file methods of the DropboxSync class.
+        ◉ Integration Test: The `test_integration_upload_and_download` function tests the interaction between the `upload_file` and `download_file` methods of the DropboxSync class.
 It simulates uploading a test file, then downloading it and checks if the methods were called appropriately.

-        End-to-End Test: The test_end_to_end_integration function runs the main.py script as a subprocess, which simulates the end-to-end behavior of your program.
+        ◉ End-to-End Test: The `test_end_to_end_integration` function runs the `main.py` script as a subprocess, which simulates the end-to-end behavior of your program.
 It checks if the downloaded file exists after running the script.

-        By including integration and end-to-end tests, you ensure that your program's components work together as expected and that the entire workflow is functioning correctly.
-The coverage report helps you identify which parts of your codebase are being tested and which might need more testing.
-Test reports provide clear visibility into the test results and coverage, making it easier to track and address any issues in your code.
+        By including integration and end-to-end tests, you ensure that the program's components work together as expected and that the entire workflow is functioning correctly.
+The coverage report helps you identify which parts of the codebase are being tested and which might need more testing.
+Test reports provide clear visibility into the test results and coverage, making it easier to track and address any issues in the code.

 ## Assumptions